 Mazda Global Hotline

 In 1999, Mazda established the Ethics Advisory Office to handle employee inquiries about compliance and conduct investigations on ethical matters.
-In September 2007, the scope of the office was expanded to include domestic and overseas Mazda Group companies, and it was renamed the Mazda Global Hotline as a contact point for receiving information.
+In September 2007, the scope of the office was renamed the Mazda Global Hotline and the scope was expanded to include domestic and overseas Mazda Group companies and contact points were established both inside the Company and outside (attorney’s office).

 To ensure that all employees are aware of this hotline, Mazda has distributed the Compliance Card with the contact information to all employees at Mazda Motor Corporation, and ensures awareness of this hotline at every opportunity through compliance education.
 Mazda has also introduced the hotline to Mazda Group companies in Japan and overseas via each company’s Intranet.